pexus/PerfLog/README.txt

 		Future enhancements will include EJB3 requests.

-PerfLog use J2EE filter pattern to plug-in request interceptor classes without changing application code.
+PerfLog uses J2EE filter pattern to plug-in request interceptor classes without changing application code.
 It can also be used within application code to monitor custom transactions.
 Each request or transaction from a thread is assigned a globally unique identifier (Guid).
 Each request is associated